selinaerhabor/memory-game/README.md

 *	[Browsershots.org] - For checking browser compatibility and cross platform browser testing.
 * [Jasmine CDNJS] – For testing key sections of jQuery code for the game.
 * [Yamaha PSR-175 Keyboard] – Used for creating and recording the sounds for each buzzer and the game’s start theme tune.
-* [Audacity] – Used for editing the sounds for the game (Start theme tune, buzzer sounds, correct sounds, incorrect sounds and game completion sound.)
+* [Audacity] – Used for editing the sounds for the game (Start theme tune, buzzer sounds, correct notification sound, incorrect notification sound and game completion sound.)
 *	[W3C HTML Validator] - Used to check that no errors were present in the HTML code before final deployment.
 *	[W3C CSS Validator] - Used to check that no errors were present in the CSS code before final deployment.